How Can My Nonprofit Thrive After the Pandemic?

 Jeremy’s worked in a variety of corporate, consulting, and nonprofit roles.
 He started his career on the tech side and after finishing his MBA at The Ohio State University, jumped over to marketing with nonprofits.
 He understands and speaks fluent geek, while being able to translate real business needs into actionable plans.

-Jeremy lives near Franklin, Tennessee with his wife Jennica and eight children.
+Jeremy lives near Franklin, Tennessee with his wife Jennica and nine children.